-Each summer, it’s wise to collect your own seeds from your own plants.
-There may be some situations in which you cannot accumulate the seeds, don’t be afraid to ask neighbors or gardening friends for a few!
+When possible, it’s wise to collect your own seeds from your own plants.
+There may be some situations in which you cannot accumulate the seeds, but don’t be afraid to ask neighbors or gardening friends for a few!

 Make Your Own Compost Pile

-It’s common or gardeners to buy dirt for their gardens.
-Spend time making your own rich soil by having a compost pile.
+It’s common for gardeners to buy dirt for their gardens.
+To save money, spend time making your own rich soil by having a compost pile.
 The compost pile makes the dirt nice and rich, which is perfect for a garden.